Benefits of Software Asset Management include:

 - Optimized IT Budgeting: SAM provides a detailed understanding of software costs, aiding in more accurate IT budget forecasts and allocations.

-- Enhanced Financial Controls: SAM ensures that software expenditures are transparent and under control through its comprehensive tracking and monitoring capabilities, supporting robust financial governance.
+- Enhanced Financial Controls: SAM’s comprehensive tracking and monitoring capabilities ensure that software expenditures are transparent and controlled, supporting robust financial governance.

 Common Challenges in Implementing SAM